-You have probably freaked out the moment you noticed a P1684 error code.
+You probably freaked out the moment you noticed a P1684 error code.

-But, it should not be a cause for much concern.
-The P1684 error code means that the power that is running to the Powertrain Control Module (PCM) is faulty.
+But it shouldn’t be too much to worry about.
+The P1684 error code means that the power supply to the Powertrain Control Module (PCM) is faulty.
 One of the reasons for this is a weak battery.

-This can often be caused when you replaced the car battery or removed the battery cables.
+This can often be caused by replacing the car battery or removing the battery cables.

-You will also need to check the wiring around the PCM.
-The error code is not for all car types but is limited to Honda, Acura, Chrysler, Dodge, Subaru, and Jeep.
+You must also check the wiring around the PCM.
+The error code does not apply to all types of cars but is limited to Honda, Acura, Chrysler, Dodge, Subaru, and Jeep.

 What could cause the P1684 error code?

-There are some different things that could cause the P1684 code to show up on your scanner.
+There are several different things that may cause the P1684 code to appear on your scanner.
 Here are some of the most common causes.

 The Battery/Cables Removed

-The P1684 code is often showing up if you have removed the car battery and reinstalled it.
-The code does typically mean: Battery has been disconnected within the last 50 starts.
-This means that if the problem is fixed, the code should go away by itself after 50 successful cycles.
+The P1684 code is often displayed after you have removed and reinstalled the car battery.
+The code usually means: The battery has been disconnected within the last 50 starts.
+This means that when the problem is solved, the code should disappear by itself after 50 successful cycles.

-The first thing you will notice with the error code is the engine light comes on.
-The voltage going to the PCM or TCM is low hence the error code.
+The first thing you notice with the error code is that the engine light comes on.
+The voltage going to the PCM or TCM is low, hence the error code.
 The PCM interprets this low voltage as lack of power.
-Since P1684 is not exclusive to low battery power it could also mean that the faulty PCM connectors.
-You may need to check the wiring and fix any loose wires.
+Since P1684 is not exclusively due to low battery power, this could also mean that the PCM connectors are defective.
+You may need to check the wiring and repair loose wires.

 A defective P1684 could also mean that the PCM is defective.
-This may require you to purchase a new PCM.
-The PCM is the central computer system and is responsible for the functioning of most car components.
-When the PCM is not working there will be interference between the engine and the transmission.
+This could mean that you will have to purchase a new PCM.
+The PCM is the central computer system and is responsible for the function of most vehicle components.
+If the PCM does not work, there will be interference between the engine and the transmission.

-The PCM receives crucial engine data from various parts; it interprets the signals and sends instructions.
-This is done through multiple sensors found in the car.
-The PCM also plays a critical role in the air/fuel mixture.
+The PCM receives important engine data from various parts; it interprets the signals and sends instructions.
+This is done via several sensors located in the car.
+The PCM also plays a crucial role in the air-fuel mixture.

-When you have a faulty PCM your car may not even start because it influences the timing of sparks from the spark plugs.
-Wrong fuel mixtures will lead to more money being spent on fuel and this leads to more emissions.
+If the PCM is defective, your car may not start at all because it affects the ignition timing of the spark plugs.
+Incorrect fuel mixtures result in more money being spent on fuel, and this leads to more emissions.

-When you have a problem with the PCM you will notice check engine error codes.
+If you have a problem with the PCM, you will find that you get ‘check engine’ fault codes.
 One of the things that cause the PCM to become faulty is contact with water elements.
-Even one drop of water can ruin the entire system.
+Even a single drop of water can ruin the entire system.

-PCM gadgets are also susceptible to voltage overloads.
-This can come from the circuit or the solenoid.
-A good mechanic can diagnose the problem for you but if the damage is due to water problems you will be forced to purchase a new one because it is irreparable.
+PCM devices are also susceptible to voltage overloads.
+This can come from the circuit or from the solenoid.
+A good mechanic can diagnose the problem for you, but if the damage is due to water problems, you will be forced to buy a new unit as it is irreparable.

-Many people have problems distinguishing between PCM and ECM.
-In fact the two acronyms are used interchangeably but they are two different components.
-The ECM works with the cooling system, exhaust intake and uses the data set to control fuel injection timing, camshaft and throttle positioning and fuel injection timing.
+Many people have trouble distinguishing between PCM and ECM.
+In fact, although the two acronyms are used interchangeably, they are two different components.
+The ECM works with the cooling system, the exhaust intake and uses the data set to control the fuel injection timing, camshaft and throttle valve positioning, and fuel injection timing.
 The PCM controls the functions of the ECM.

 Other causes of P1684